-"At the time of his death, he had an estate worth \$68.3 million (\$1.39 billion in today's dollars), of which about \$30 million represented his share in the New York and Philadelphia banks.
+At the time of his death, he had an estate worth \$68.3 million (\$1.39 billion in today's dollars), of which about \$30 million represented his share in the New York and Philadelphia banks.
 The value of his art collection was estimated at \$50 million.
+J. P. Morgan was bequeathed much of his large art collection to the Metropolitan Museum of Art in New York City and to the Wadsworth Atheneum of Hartford, Connecticut.
+He died in Rome, Italy, in 1913 at the age of 75, leaving his fortune and business to his son, John Pierpont (Jack) Morgan, Jr.

-"His remains were interred in the Cedar Hill Cemetery in his birthplace of Hartford, Connecticut.
+His remains were interred in the Cedar Hill Cemetery in his birthplace of Hartford, Connecticut.
 His son, J. P. Morgan, Jr., inherited the banking business.

-"Morgan was a notable collector of books, pictures, and, other art objects, many loaned or given to the Metropolitan Museum of Art (of which he was president and was a major force in its establishment), and many housed in his London house and in his private library on 36th Street, near Madison Avenue in New York City.
+Morgan was a notable collector of books, pictures, and, other art objects, many loaned or given to the Metropolitan Museum of Art (of which he was president and was a major force in its establishment), and many housed in his London house and in his private library on 36th Street, near Madison Avenue in New York City.
 His son, J. P. Morgan, Jr., made the Pierpont Morgan Library a public institution in 1924 as a memorial to his father, and kept Belle da Costa Greene, his father's private librarian, as its first director.
-Morgan was painted by many artists, including the Peruvian Baca Flor and the Swiss-born American Adolfo Muller-Ury, who also painted a double portrait of Morgan with his favorite grandchild, Mabel Satterlee, that for some years stood on an easel in the Satterlee mansion, but has now disappeared.
+Morgan was painted by many artists, including the Peruvian Baca Flor and the Swiss-born American Adolfo Muller-Ury, who also painted a double portrait of Morgan with his favorite grandchild, Mabel Satterlee, that for some years stood on an easel in the Satire mansion, but has now disappeared.

-"By the turn of the century J. P. Morgan had become one of America's most important collectors of gems and had assembled the most important gem collection in the U.S., as well as of American gemstones (over1,000 pieces).
+By the turn of the century J. P. Morgan had become one of America's most important collectors of gems and had assembled the most important gem collection in the U.S., as well as of American gemstones (over1,000 pieces).
 Tiffany & Company assembled his first collection under their 'chief gemologist' George Frederick Kunz.
 The collection was exhibited at the World's Fair in Paris in 1889.
-The exhibit won two golden awards and drew the attention of important scholars, lapidaries and the general public.
+The exhibit won two golden awards and drew the attention of important scholars, lapidaries and the public.

-"George Frederick Kunz then continued to build a second, even finer, collection which was exhibited in Paris in 1900.
+George Frederick Kunz then continued to build a second, even finer, collection which was exhibited in Paris in 1900.
 Collections have been donated to the American Museum of Natural History in New York where they were known as the Morgan-Tiffany and the Morgan-Bement collections.
-In 1911, Kunz named a newly found gem after his biggest customer: morganite.
+In 1911, Kunz named a newly found gem after his biggest customer: Morganite.

-"Morgan was a benefactor of the American Museum of Natural History, the Metropolitan Museum of Art, Groton School, Harvard University (especially its medical school), Trinity College, the Lying-in Hospital of the City of New York, and the New York trade schools.
+Morgan was a benefactor of the American Museum of Natural History, the Metropolitan Museum of Art, Groton School, Trinity College, the Lying-in Hospital of the City of New York, the New York trade schools. and Harvard